A guide to have a planned approach to digital marketing (beyond random posts and ads).

 The topic at a glance:

-That’s because most SMBs don’t have a digital roadmap.
+This is because most SMBs don’t have a digital roadmap.
 They have scattered tactics instead of a clear direction.

 The Chartered Institute of Marketing recently noted in their insight on Top 5 Marketing Challenges for 2025 (and how to overcome them) that, “With more data than ever before pumping through digital platforms, finding ways to interpret and draw insight from these data streams is vital, particularly in the current regulatory landscape.”